Compare two cars

 Safety

 Unfortunatelly, neither of the two vehicles was submitted to the European New Car Assessment Programme (Euro NCAP) testing.
 This makes it virtually impossible for me to pick one over the other and I'm generally against buying such cars as the safety should really always come first.
-Still, apart from the official crash test results there are other things we need to be aware of.
-Both vehicles belong to the sports car segment, which is generally classifying them somewhere in the middle safety-wise, but that fact doesn't break the tie between the two cars.
-Furthermore, taking kerb weight as an important factor into account, the Japanese car offers a marginal difference of 8% more metal.
+That aside, let's consider some other aspects which affect safety.
+Both vehicles belong to the sports car segment, which is generally classifying them somewhere in the middle safety-wise, but it doesn't do much to help us decide between the two.
+Furthermore, when it comes to weight, a factor that most people underestimate, the Japanese car offers a marginal difference of 8% more metal.

 Reliability